iwanjo/discover-kenya/README.md

 ## How to Test

 - Clone the Repo
-- MMake sure to cd to discover_kenya and proceed to cd again to the discover_kenya.
+- Make sure to cd to discover_kenya and proceed to cd again to the discover_kenya.
 - Ensure you are running the latest version of Flutter and have set the PATH variable
 - From your terminal run: `flutter run`